getloom/loom/README.md

 # `@feltjs/felt-server`

 > server for [Felt](https://github.com/feltjs/felt),
-> a tool for building and maintaining communities 💚
+> a programmable platform for hobbyists and human-scale communities 💚

 > **work in progress**: pre-alpha